Skip to main content

 1. Buy a phone number by following the Numbers Inventory doc.

-2. Create IVR script by following the Creating an IVR Script doc.
+2. Create an IVR script by following the Creating an IVR Script doc.
 Sample IVR Script: sample-ivr-script assignment variable set-variable-module

 3. Create a skill and add agents to the skill by following the Skills doc.